JonStratton/belagos-builder/README.md

 	install/prep_system.sh
 	sudo reboot
-	install/build_vms.sh
+	./BelagosBuildVM.py

 You will then be prompted for some information about the VMs to build, such as disk and memory size, and passwords.
-If you want to just build a single Plan 9 VM, run the above with “solo” as an argument:

-	install/prep_system.sh
-	newgrp vde2-net
-	install/build_vms.sh solo

-You should then be able to boot the VMs with the bin/*_run.sh scripts.
-So to run our solo VM, execute the following:
+You may be able to get around rebooting between running the prep_system.sh script and the Build VM Script by running "newgrp vde2-net" instead.
+You should then be able to boot the VMs by running "./BelagosService.py".

-	bin/qemu_run.sh main

 If you want these VMs to run on system boot, run the following:

 	install/migrate_vms_to_system.sh

-If you entered a disk encryption password for the VMs, you can input it to the system by running “belagos_client.sh” and then typing “password”, return, and then the password followed by another return:

-	/opt/belagos/bin/belagos_client.sh
-	...
-	password
-	MyDiskPassword1!

 You can connect to installed builds with drawterm(solo):

 	sudo apt-get install drawterm-9front
 	drawterm -h 192.168.9.3 -a 192.168.9.3 -u glenda